tgonzales99/Elevate/content/_index.md

 #          description: Replace self-doubt with strategic confidence so you stop waiting to be chosen and start choosing yourself.

   - block: cta-image-paragraph
-    id: solutions
+#    id: solutions
     content:
       items:
-        - title: This is for you if...
+        - title: 'For Professionals Who...'
-          text: >
+          text:
           feature_icon: check
           features:
-            - "You're doing great work but still feel invisible"
+            - 'Are crushing it but still flying under the radar'
-            - "You want a promotion but don't know where to start"
+            - 'Want that promotion—but don’t know how to make it happen'
-            - "You're ready to lead but need more clarity, confidence, and credibility"
+            - 'Are ready to lead with confidence and clarity'
-            - "You want to learn how to strategically brand yourself at work"
+            - 'Are ready to own your personal brand and stand out at work'
           # Upload image to `assets/media/` and reference the filename here
           image: elevate-web-image.png
           button: